 “It is my great honor to join the Denver Art Museum!” said Tianlong Jiao.
 “With an impressive collection of both ancient and contemporary arts across Asia, the Denver Art Museum has a great history in presenting Asia’s arts and cultures.
 I am very excited to join this dynamic institution and look forward to contributing to its future programs.”

-Rebecca R. Hart, the Polly and Mark Addison Curator of Modern and Contemporary Art
+Rebecca R. Hart, Curator of Modern and Contemporary Art

 “I immediately sensed a kinship with the people of Denver who engage in arts and culture with a sense of curiosity and adventure,” said Hart.
 “Having lived in the Miami area and Detroit, with work experience in Oaxaca, Mexico, I am particularly interested in partnering with the Hispanic community.
 It will be an honor to develop exhibitions and a program of acquisitions that resonate with the rich heritage of Colorado.
 Perhaps it goes without saying that the dynamic spirit at DAM captivated me: the ambitious vision, an amazing collection with such international acclaim and innovative programs created by an engaged staff—all within eyesight of the high plains and Rockies.”